salad days: when to eat a pile of leaves, and when to avoid them

 To be fair, it’s easy to make a shitty salad.
 I didn’t know about delicious, crave-able salads until I hit the second decade of my life.

-As a kid, I thought salads were gross.
-It was the 90’s, buffets were raging.
-It was always the same combo of partially wilted iceberg lettuce, graying carrot shreds, flavorless, out-of-season cherry tomatoes, and a kiddie pool of ranch dressing.
+It was the 90’s and the salad buffets were raging.
+It was always the same combo of partially wilted iceberg lettuce, graying carrot shreds, flavorless, out-of-season cherry tomatoes, piled up and meant to be bathed in a kiddie pool of ranch dressing.
+I wasn’t into it, so I just thought I hated salads.

-In the plastic clamshell was a cluster of mixed greens, blue cheese crumbles, whole Kalamata olives, and sunflower seeds, all evenly coated in an herb-speckled sheen of dressing.
+In the plastic clamshell was a cluster of mixed greens, blue cheese crumbles, whole Kalamata olives, and toasted sunflower seeds, all evenly coated in an herb-speckled sheen of dressing.
 Up until that moment I had never had blue cheese or olives before; I thought they smelled weird and looked kinda gross.
 I agreed to one small bite.

-In that moment, I wasn’t intentionally trying to expand my taste palate, but this salad was on point.
+In that moment, I wasn’t intentionally trying to expand my taste palette, but this salad was on point.
 The blue cheese crumbles were tangy and paired perfectly with the smooth, salty olives.
 The crunch from the roasted sunflower seeds switched up the texture, added some depth of flavor, and it was all tied together by the herby, punchy, and perfectly balanced vinegar and oil dressing.
-My friend saw my eyes light up and said, “I know, right?”
+My friend saw my eyes light up and just said, “I know, right?”

 New food experiences can open us or close us.
 That day by the river, a new world of flavors opened up to me.
 But now, working as a RD, just because I like salads more than I used to doesn’t mean that I promote suffering through them just for the nutrients.